rdelgiudi/PokemonBattleFX/README.md

 # PokemonBattleFX
-Implementation of the Battle Engine from Pokémon games with primitive GUI.
+Implementation of the battle system from Pokémon games with primitive GUI.
 Made with Java and JavaFX.

 ## Opening project
 This project was written with Java 8 in mind.
-It requires JDK 1.8 or higher and JavaFX.
+It requires JDK 1.8 and JavaFX.

 ## Overview
 This is a work in progress.
 The engine aims to imitate mechanics from more recent generations but with graphics more akin to generation 3.
 So far, the project contains:
-- Working (but somewhat incomplete) battle system with proper turn order.
+- Working battle system with proper turn order (single battles only).
+- Basic online multiplayer mode.
 - 25+ Pokémon species with 90+ unique moves.
 - Fully implemented non-volatile status effects: Poison (and badly Poisoned), Paralysis, Sleep, Burn and Freeze.
 - Some secondary status effects, such as confusion and flinching.
 - Battlefield effects (such as Tailwind).
 - Pokémon abilities.
 - Team builder, that allows to customize your team, as well as the opponent's.
-- Fully working interactive summary screen acessible during battle.
+- Fully working interactive summary screen accessible during battle.
 - Working bag menu, with some items already implemented.
 - Weather effects (only rain so far).